-1. AVAILABLE DATA
+1. Available data

-1.1 Consistency, completeness and treatment of gaps in the available data
+1.1 Completeness, consistency and treatment of gaps in the available data reliability

-The information available was largely complete and consistent.
-Extrapolation, interpolation and realistic worst case assumptions were used to bridge gabs that could not be closed otherwise.
+There were a large number of gaps in the dossier, but no inconsistencies were found in the available data.
+Extrapolation, interpolation and realistic worst case assumptions were used to bridge gaps that could not be closed otherwise.